yingweiy/CarND-Path-Planning-Project/README.md

 ##### Safety
 Gap checking with projected position of both car and checked cars in function below.
 A ```safe_distance``` variable is defined to allow the sufficient gap size (including the size of the car body's).
-A estimated time (2 seconds) of lane changing is used to project the location of the car.
+A estimated time (1 second) of lane changing is used to project the location of the car.
 ```python
 bool CheckLaneAvailability(int lane, double car_s, double car_speed, int prev_size, const vector<vector<double>> &sensor_fusion) {
     bool available = true;